 If you start the program with false expectations, you run the risk of being disappointed or losing precious time.
-For this reason, we fully inform our applicants and have a rigorous selection process to try to find out how well BiTS is suited to you.
-Only if we are convinced that you have the requirements to complete your studies successfully at BiTS do we then offer you admission.
+For this reason, we fully inform our applicants and have a rigorous selection process to try to find out how well University of Applied Sciences Europe (UE) is suited to you.
+Only if we are convinced that you have the requirements to complete your studies successfully at UE do we then offer you admission.
 And, equally, you should be sure about us.

 Students must meet the following requirements to qualify for a bachelor’s degree program:

 There is no limit to the number of students who can be admitted (numerus clausus).

 To apply, you must submit the completed online application form, your résumé, a cover letter (approx. 1 to 1.5 DIN A4 pages), plus your high school diploma qualifying you for university entrance.
 If the members of our selection committee agree that you are a promising candidate, we will call you for an entrance examination followed by an interview.
 After this, we will tell you straight away if you have been accepted.

 Tips on writing the covering letter